-We are pleased to report to our shareholders on the results of The New America High Income Fund (the "Fund") for the six-month period ended June 30, 2023.
-The Fund's net asset value (the "NAV") was $7.85 as of June 30th.
-The market price for the Fund's shares ended the period at $6.65, representing a market price discount of 15.3%.
-The Fund paid dividends totaling $0.20 per share from earnings during the six-month period.
+We are pleased to report to our stockholders on the results of The New America High Income Fund, Inc. (the "Fund") for the year ended December 31, 2024.
+The Fund's net asset value ("NAV") per share was $8.28 as of December 31st.
+The market price for the Fund's shares ended the period at $8.17, representing a market price discount of approximately 1.3%.
+During the period, the Fund paid distributions totaling $0.44 per share, which included approximately $0.02 return of capital.
+The distribution yield for a share of common stock purchased at the market price of $7.04 on December 31, 2023 was 6.25%.
+The dividend yield based upon the December 31, 2023 NAV of $8.29 was 5.31%.

 |